Dot-Stuff/flxanimate/README.md

 ## TODO
 * Fix debug being laggy.
+* Add more stuff into instances, more likely as a separator just in case you want to add animations thro the texture atlas

 # Support
 You don't have to do it, but if you feel like you want to support this repo, Please check my Discord `Miss Muffin#8930` And send an issue of what's it's giving you problems